lhoenig/yolk/README.rst

         Show all the metadata for Paste version 1.0

     $ yolk -M Paste
-        Show all the metadata for the latest version of Paste listed on PyPi
+        Show all the metadata for the latest version of Paste listed on PyPI

     $ yolk -D cheesecake
         Show all (source, egg, svn) URL's for the latest version of cheesecake